-The admission policy of the School of Urban Affairs and Public Policy seeks to foster a diverse student body in terms of age, sex, race and cultural background.
+The admission policy of the School of Urban Affairs and Public Policy seeks to foster a heterogeneous student body in terms of age, sex, race and cultural background.
 The School, therefore, uses several criteria in assessing a prospective student's motivation, interests, and ability to perform successfully in its graduate programs.
 The qualifications of each applicant are considered in the context of the student's unique background, accomplishments, and interests.
-While the three degrees are aimed at students with different career goals, the admissions committees consider these criteria when evaluating all applicants:
+While the five degree programs are aimed at students with different career goals, the admissions committees consider these criteria when evaluating all applicants:

-- 1. Genuine interest in and motivation to undertake academic work in urban affairs, public policy, or public administration, as evidenced by application material and, for Ph.D. students, an interview with the program director, or a member of the program admissions committee. - 2.
-The ability to complete a graduate degree program successfully, as reflected in prior academic work, and letters of recommendation from faculty, Graduate Record Examination General Test scores, and examples of academic or professional written work of the candidate. - 3.
+- a.
+Genuine interest in and motivation to undertake academic work in urban affairs, public policy, environmental and energy policy, or public administration, as evidenced by application material and, if possible, an interview with the program director, or a member of the program admissions committee. - b.
+The ability to complete a graduate degree program successfully, as reflected in prior academic work, and letters of recommendation from faculty, Graduate Record Examination General Test scores, and examples of academic or professional written work of the candidate. - c.
 Ability to apply previously acquired competencies to problem areas, community, or organizational needs as measured by contributions in and the nature of professional work experience, volunteer service and/or internships with assessments by faculty, professionals, and/or community leaders.
-Indicators of the quality and extent of previous professional work experience suggestive of the capability for a public service career are particularly important with regard to admission to the M.P.A. program. - 4.
-For students whose first language is not English, a minimum score of 213 on the computer-based test and 550 on the paper-based test on the Test of English as a Foreign Language (TOEFL) is required.
+Indicators of the quality and extent of previous professional work experience suggestive of the capability for a public service career are particularly important with regard to admission to the M.P.A. program. - d.
+For students whose first language is not English, a minimum score of 550 on the Test of English as a Foreign Language (TOEFL) is required.
+In the Environmental and Energy Policy Program a minimum score of 600 is required.

-In addition, admission to the Ph.D. program requires completion of a master's degree.
+In addition, admission to the Ph.D. programs requires completion of a master's degree.
 Generally those admitted to the Ph.D. program of Urban Affairs and Public Policy have combined scores on the quantitative and verbal aptitude portions of the GRE above 1100.
-Academic performance at the master's level; potential for professional achievement, and compatibility of student interests with areas of research specialization in the program are key criteria for admission to the Ph.D. program.
+In the Environmental and Energy Policy Program, the combined scores on the quantitative and verbal aptitude portions of the GRE are generally above 1150.
+Academic performance at the master's level, potential for professional achievement, and compatibility of student interests with areas of research specialization in the program are key criteria for admission to the Ph.D. program.